Why Are Tears Salty By D.I. Jolly

 Fortunately, and unfortunately for Jeff, he had prepared for this eventual line of questioning.

-“I don’t know how did you go from my faithful girlfriend to drunkenly making out with your ex in the span of a weekend?”
+“I don’t know how did you go from my faithful girlfriend to making out with your ex in the span of a weekend?”

-Jeff knew this wasn’t exactly true, he knew that the ex had drunkenly come onto her at a party and that nothing had actually happened.
+He knew this wasn’t exactly true, he knew that the ex had drunkenly come onto her at a party and that nothing had actually happened.
 He knew this because he’d hacked into her phone looking for evidence to support this fight and because he knew and trusted her.
 But still, he had a job to do.
 A cold shiver ran down his spine as he could see the subtle shifts in her posture telling him that he’d taken the upper hand, which wasn’t exactly a win for him.
 He needed her to never want to see him again.

-“Just so typical you, three drinks in and doesn’t matter what else happens as long as you’re having fun right.
+“Just so typical you.
+Three drinks in and doesn’t matter what else happens as long as you’re having fun right.
 Was his cock as sweet as you remember?”

 He pushed the volume up a notch in the hope to lead the argument into a screaming match, hoping that if he could get her to start yelling she’d get carried away and it worked.